Kaysims/Grip-Club/README.md

     * I am hoping to learn a lot more about accessibility as I progress through the code institute course.

 ## Responsiveness Testing
 * To check the responsive design of the Grip Club Website, [Google Dev Tools](https://www.google.com/chrome/dev/) and [Am i responsive](https://ui.dev/amiresponsive) were used.
 This was done manually making sure that the site works across phones, tablets and computers.
 Plus [Responsinator](http://www.responsinator.com/) was used to check the tablet and mobile site worked in landscape view.
 I found this to be the most challenging part of making this site.
-I hope with further learning i will be able to implement responsiveness more efficiently in the future.
+I hope with further learning i will be able to implement responsiveness more efficiently and effectivley in the future.

 ## Browser Compatibility
 * To make sure the site is compatible across different browsers i also run lighthouse tests in Google Chrome, Microsoft Edge and Safari.
 No issues were found.